Studying abroad is a once-in-a-lifetime opportunity to experience life as a student in another country.

 Summer Schools - Take place at a wide-range of institutions in Asia and Europe including our Ningbo campus and are one-seven weeks long, Because they are not part of your academic programme there is less restriction on the subjects you study so it can be a great way to pick up some knowledge in a new area like business or global perspectives.

-Exchanges to China or Malaysia Campus - Available to limited number of streams on Natural Sciences.
-Students can apply in the first year to spend either a semester of a full year in their second year at our Malaysia campus (combinations of Biology, Earth Science and Ecosystem & Environment) or a full second year at our Ningbo Campus (Earth Science-Maths only).
+Exchanges to Malaysia Campus - Available to limited number of streams on Natural Sciences.
+Students can apply in the first year to spend either a semester of a full year in their second year at our Malaysia campus (combinations of Biology, Ecosystem & Environment, Psychology).
 This year replaces the second year in the UK so students return to continue in their third year.

 With International Study Programmes - Natural Sciences is available as both a BSc and an MSci with a year of international study.
 These programme can be applied to directly through UCAS or transferred onto before the December of your second year of study.
 Students apply in their second year to spend their third year abroad.
 This is a competitive programme to be considered applicants need a 65% average in their first year and a well-written personal statement to support their application.